AnonJr/Minecraft-Villager-Voices/README.md

 *???.ogg - It really looks like "Celebrate" uses the same sound files as "Yes", but the playable files on the wiki page have an accept#.ogg for the playable files.
 Not going to mess with it too much until I get the rest of the sounds set.

 All files are 44.1kHz mono, recorded in [Audacity](https://www.audacityteam.org/).
 I added a little bass and echo in [VoiceMeeter](https://www.vb-audio.com/Voicemeeter/banana.htm) while doing the recording, and used a pitch shift plug-in to further alter the voice so it sounds less "me".
 The full Audacity project is in the `.resources` folder.

-# Install
-Download the [latest release](https://github.com/AnonJr/Minecraft-Villager-Voices/releases) `.zip` file to your `resourcepacks` folder, and add it like you would any other resource pack.